Skip to Main Content

 Analysis is key

-This section will approach historical, literary, and religious studies primary sources. these fields tend to rely heavily on text sources originating at the time of an event:
+Historical, literary, and religious studies tend to rely heavily on text sources originating at the time of an event.
+This includes things such as:

 • novels and poems